Shai Dahan: Life and career

-On October 5, 2019 Shai completed The World's Largest Dala Horse (Dalahäst) in the Lower East Side of New York City.
+On October 5, 2019 Dahan completed The World's Largest Dala Horse (Dalahäst) on the Lower East Side of New York City.

-The mural of the Dalecarlian Horse has been measured to be 18 meters (59 feet) high, which has been considered to be the World's Largest Dala Horse artwork as of 2019.
+The mural of the Dalecarlian horse has been measured to be 18 meters (59 feet) high, which has been considered to be the World's Largest Dala Horse artwork as of 2019.

 Techniques and themes

 Throughout his career, Dahan has used different techniques for his outdoor artwork as well as his gallery collection.
 This includes stencil, wheatpasting, as well as using both acrylics, oils and spraypaint.
 Dahan creates hybrids of the urban arts culture mixed with fine art work.
 In the past, Dahan created his now much recognizable "BirdGun" series which depicts birds with weapons for their heads.
 This theme eventually grew into including other animals with guns for their heads including a series of DeerGuns, Elkguns, and others.

 After moving to Sweden in 2010, Dahan began to create a new reinvention of the Swedish Dala Horse (Dalecarlian horse).
 Dahan began to paint the Swedish traditional Dala Horse as a realistic horse that carries the Kurbits colors and patterns of the original wooden statuettes.
 Shortly after creating a few illegal Dala Horse wheatpastes around neighborhoods in Sweden, Dahan's paintings began to generate media attention.
 After his Dala Horses were published in the newspaper in the city of Borås (Borås Tidning) as well as at Gothenburg Posten publication in Gothenburg, Dahan began to get much attention for his Dala Horse painting and has been mostly recognized in Scandinavian countries for his technique of painting wild horses as the historic Dalahästs.

-In 2017 Shai began painting fiberglass horse sculptures for the FEI Horseshow in Gothenburg.
-In early 2018 it was announced that Shai will be installing his first Bronze sculpture in the city of Ulricehamn.
+In 2017 Dahan began painting fiberglass horse sculptures for the FEI Horseshow in Gothenburg.
+In early 2018 it was announced that Dahan will be installing his first Bronze sculpture in the city of Ulricehamn.
 The sculpture, which is nearly 3 meters high, will be part of the city commune on a lease program for 24 months.